osallou/python-mesos-http/README.md

 MesosClient must be executed in a separate thread as it keeps a loop pooling connection with the master.

-Submitted tasks should be in Protobuf format, library will convert them to JSON format.
-Tasks can also be directly provided in JSON, up to you to define the TaskInfo in JSON format...
+Submitted tasks should be in JSON format (according to mesos.proto).

 See sample/test.py for example.